lightstep/opentelemetry-examples/collector/nginx-ingresscontroller/README.md

 ## Additional Resources

-* NGINX demonstrates collecting Ingress Controller metrics with the OTEL Collector and sending to Lightstep in their reference architecture.
+* NGINX demonstrates collecting Ingress Controller metrics with the OTEL Collector and sending to Cloud Observability in their reference architecture.
 See more at the [NGINX blog](https://www.nginx.com/blog/integrating-opentelemetry-modern-apps-reference-architecture-progress-report/#metrics-collection).
 * For additional detail on collecting metrics with the OTEL Collector documentation please see ["Replace Prometheus with an OpenTelemetry Collector"](https://docs.lightstep.com/docs/replace-prometheus-with-an-otel-collector-on-kubernetes).